 The -midline option may be added to specify that the positioning commands above are to be considered relative to the midline of the text, rather than its baseline.
-Similarly, the -topline option may be used to specify that the position is taken relative to the top of the text.

 8.2.5 Font and Size

 The font may be set with the -font option.
 The 14 Standard PDF fonts are available: